liferay/liferay-docs/develop/tutorials/articles/250-collaboration/02-documents-media-api/06-copying-moving-entities/02-moving-folders-files.markdown

 For a full description of this method and its parameters, see its [Javadoc](@platform-ref@/7.1-latest/javadocs/portal-kernel/com/liferay/document/library/kernel/service/DLAppService.html#moveFileEntry-long-long-com.liferay.portal.kernel.service.ServiceContext-).

 Follow these steps to use `moveFolder` and `moveFileEntry` to move a folder and a file, respectively.
-Although this example does both, you can omit one operation if you don't need to perform it:
+Although this example does both just to demonstrate the
+procedure:

 1. Get a reference to `DLAppService`: